lukaspustina/bosun_scriptable_widget/README.md

 # iOS Scriptable Widget for Bosun

-This is a quick and dirty JavaScript snippet for the iOS app [Scriptable](https://scriptable.app) allowing to crate a Bosun Alarms overview widget for iOS 14+.
+This is a quick and dirty JavaScript snippet for the iOS app [Scriptable](https://scriptable.app) allowing to create a Bosun Alarms overview widget for iOS 14+.

 ## Preview